-- (a) the award of a contract under a dynamic purchasing system; - (b) the conduct of a reopening of competition under a framework agreement; - (c) the determination pursuant to Article 31(4)(a) or (aa) of which of the economic operators, party to the framework agreement, shall perform a given task. - 3.
-Several contracting authorities from different Member States may jointly award a public contract, conclude a framework agreement or operate a dynamic purchasing system.
-They may also award contracts based on the framework agreement or on the dynamic purchasing system.
-Unless the necessary provisions have been regulated by an international agreement concluded in conformity with the Treaty between the Member States concerned, the participating contracting authorities shall conclude an agreement that determines: - (a) which national provisions shall apply to the procurement procedure.
+- (a) the award of a contract under a dynamic purchasing system; - (b) the conduct of a reopening of competition under a framework agreement; - (c) the determination pursuant to Article 31(4)(a) or (aa) of which of the economic operators, party to the framework agreement, shall perform a given task.

-(b) the internal organisation of the procurement procedure, including the management of the procedure, the sharing of responsibilities, the distribution of the works, supplies or services to be procured, and the conclusion of contracts.
+- 3. Several contracting authorities from different Member States may jointly award a public contract, conclude a framework agreement or operate a dynamic purchasing system.
+They may also, to the extent set out in Article 31(2) second subparagraph, award contracts based on the framework agreement or on the dynamic purchasing system.
+Unless the necessary provisions have been regulated by an international agreement concluded in conformity with the Treaty between the Member States concerned, the participating contracting authorities shall conclude an agreement that determines: - (a) which national provisions shall apply to the procurement procedure. - (b) the internal organisation of the procurement procedure, including the management of the procedure, the sharing of responsibilities, the distribution of the works, supplies or services to be procured, and the conclusion of contracts.